 Is Warehouse an ethical and sustainable fashion brand?

-Warehouse, a Boohoo Group PLC-owned online fast fashion business, receives a low Ethical Rating from The Good Shopping Guide.
+Warehouse, a Debenhams Group PLC-owned online fast fashion business, receives a low Ethical Rating from The Good Shopping Guide.
 Unfortunately, this brand has not yet reached our minimal standard and receives a Good Shopping Guide Ethical Score in our ranking table of Ethical Fashion Retailers.
 This brand has to make a number of improvements before it will be eligible for our Ethical Accreditation.

 In what areas does Warehouse perform poorly?